rcslab/castor/README.md

 to specify the name of the log file, if none is given, the logfile is assumed to have the name default.rr.

+To work properly, the application must have been built using our version of clang, and linked with with the appropriate version of libc, libthread, etc.

+To see working examples of how to build an app with our current setup, check out the examples in the apps directory.

 ## Debugging Tips